daroczig/CEU-R-prod/README.md

     ggslackr(plot = p, channels = '#bots', width = 12)
     ```

-#### Notes on creating new jobs
+#### Exercise: Create a Jenkins job

+* Pick a coin from `binance_coins_prices()`
+* Write an R script in RStudio looking up the most recent price or prices, do some analysis or simple reporting on it
-* Use your username as a prefix for all newly created jobs so that we can easily identify your jobs
+* Create a Jenkins job to run it every minute -- using your username as a prefix for all newly created jobs so that we can easily identify your jobs
 * Let's create a view for every user
-* All jobs are running as the `jenkins` user
+* Note that all jobs are running as the `jenkins` user
+* If you get stuck, look up notes from last week

 #### More infra requirements